As an author, have you considered starting your own publishing company? Many self-published authors are now choosing this option.

 2) It separates your book publishing activities from your personal income and assets.

-It can be helpful to have your business and personal finances separate for tax purposes.
+When you start a business it can be helpful to have your business and personal finances separate for tax purposes.
 In fact, sometimes it can save you money!

 Also, when you form a LLC or S-corp, it shields your personal income and assets from lawsuits that may occur.
 Lawsuits are very rare in our type of business, but some people prefer to have this extra layer of protection in place.